Jasmine Bates

 Biography

 A native of Richmond, Virginia and inspired from being born into a family of educators, Jasmine Bates knew she would become an educator at an early age.
 She began her career in education in 2005 and has held a variety of positions to include a middle school English teacher, school counselor, Dean of Students and a behavior specialist, working in both Virginia and North Carolina.
-Currently, Ms. Bates serves as a high school counselor in Henrico County.
+Currently, Jasmine serves as a high school counselor in Henrico County.
 She also serves her community through her volunteerism and activism.

 What does the Holmes Scholars program mean to you?